mikifus/padland/README.md

 - Now documents can be classified in groups
 - Pads will by default appear in the "Unclassified" group
 - Groups can be added and deleted
-- Pads can be moved to groups
+- Pads can be moved to groups in bulk
-- Some design improvements
+- Design improvements

 v0.3